magician11/empath-wiki/training.md

 [Otis Carr](https://en.wikipedia.org/wiki/Otis_T._Carr) put in a patent for a levitation device, and they would only award him a patent if they removed the levitation part.. so it was an amusement park patent.

 The flying saucer was powered by magnets in nature; 12 double tetrahedrons (utrons), 12 horse shoe magnets.
 Counter-rotating wheels.
 As the utrons went through the magnetic field it would generate vibrational power.
 When it gets to the resonant frequency of your surroundings, it goes to a zero point.
 From there you can go anywhere you want.

+The craft is operated by your mind.
+Synergetic connection; the craft has a consciousness of its own.
+They levitate and teleport.
+They traverse through multidimensions.
+Giant crystal ball in a gyroscopic holder with lazers pointing up into it.
+Focusing thoughts drive it.